How to Calculate Bale Density

 Not sure if your bales meet code?
 Check out our Straw Bale Building Codes blog and follow links from there to the IRC Appendix on Straw Bale Construction.

-If your density calculation falls below 7 lbs/ft³, your bales may compress too much under load or fail to meet building codes.
-In such cases, you may need to source denser bales, retie the bales, or reconsider your building strategy.
+If your density calculation comes in under 6.5 lbs/ft³, the bales may compress too much under load or fall short of code requirements.
+In that case, you may need to find denser bales, retie what you have, or adjust your building approach.

 Need to learn how to retie bales efficiently and effectively?
 A key skill in straw bale construction for sure!
 Join us at a workshop for hands-on learning and until then, practice for yourself using this guide: Straw Bale Construction - How to Retie to Custom Sizes.